LubDubDecoder: Bringing Micro-Mechanical Cardiac Monitoring to Hearables: System design

 \item \textbf{Stability of fiducial timing in SCG and GCG signals.} For SCG and GCG, we use the AO as the anchor point as it is often the most distinct micro-cardiac event, and we measured the temporal distances to the other four events and assessed their variability across cycles. \squishenumend

 Our algorithms for signal segmentation, waveform reconstruction, and fiducial point labeling are described in greater detail in {\bf Sec.~\ref{sec:pipeline}}.

 {\bf Intra-session.} This analysis provides a baseline for cardiac cycle variability over time within an individual.
 To characterize this, we had a single participant wear the wireless earbuds and place the smartphone on their chest without removal or re-mounting over the course of 2 minutes.
-We then segmented the ear-based cardiac sounds, SCG, and GCG signals into individual cardiac cycles of fixed duration (800~ms) corresponding to the typical length of a single cardiac cycle~\cite{widmaier2022vander} (further description of algorithm in {\bf Sec.~\ref{sec:pipeline}}).
+We then segmented the ear-based cardiac sounds, SCG, and GCG signals into individual cardiac cycles of fixed duration (800~ms) corresponding to the typical length of a single cardiac cycle~\cite{widmaier2022vander} (further description of algorithm in {\bf Sec.~\ref{sec:pipeline}}). \rr{We note that this participant was a member of the study team that provided informed written consent prior to any data collection.}

 We plot these signals visually in Fig.~\ref{fig:remounting_avg_overlay} which shows that these three cardiac signals retain consistent shape.
 We quantify this in Table~\ref{tab:variability1}, and show that the mean correlation across cycles was 0.87 $\pm$ 0.11 for ear-based cardiac sounds, 0.86 $\pm$ 0.07 for SCG, and 0.87 $\pm$ 0.06 for GCG.
 For the timing of the micro-cardiac events in the SCG signal, the mean standard deviations between the AO and the other fiducial points ranged from 1.4 to 7.6~ms (Table~\ref{tab:variability2}).